Below Deck: Broadcast

 Below Deck premiered on the Bravo cable network in the United States; the first episode debuted on Monday at 10:00/9:00 ET/PT on July 1, 2013.
 The preview special of the series aired on June 10, 2013.
 The first season ran for eleven episodes and concluded on September 9, 2013.
-The second season of the reality series debuted on August 12, 2014 and ended on November 4, 2014, after airing thirteen episodes.
+The second season of the reality series debuted on August 12, 2014, and ended on November 4, 2014, after airing thirteen episodes.
 Both seasons featured a "Reunion" episode that reunited all the crew members to discuss the events of the season, as well as a special episode, "The Crew Tells All" with unseen footage of the season.
-The third season premiered on August 25, 2015 and concluded on December 1, 2015 with a two-part "Reunion" episode.
-Season 4 premiered on September 6, 2016 and concluded on December 6, 2016.
-The fifth season premiered on September 5, 2017 and concluded on December 5, 2017 with a "Reunion" episode airing on December 12, 2017.
-Season 6 premiered on October 2, 2018 and concluded on January 29, 2019 with a "Reunion" episode airing on February 5, 2019.
+The third season premiered on August 25, 2015, and concluded on December 1, 2015, with a two-part "Reunion" episode.
+Season 4 premiered on September 6, 2016, and concluded on December 6, 2016.
+The fifth season premiered on September 5, 2017, and concluded on December 5, 2017, with a "Reunion" episode airing on December 12, 2017.
+Season 6 premiered on October 2, 2018, and concluded on January 29, 2019, with a "Reunion" episode airing on February 5, 2019.

 Both Below Deck and Below Deck Mediterranean appeared on the Canadian E! network for the first five seasons.
 For these seasons, the Canadian E! network would often air the seasons in the same time slot as in the US, however not all seasons followed the Bravo US schedule.
 Starting in season 6, Below Deck and Below Deck Mediterranean were picked up by the Canadian Slice network and all shows aired in the identical time slot as in the US on Bravo.
 Although Canadians have access to both networks, Bravo US and Bravo Canada (not the same ownership), Below Deck has never aired on Bravo Canada.

-The two shows have a faithful viewing audience in Canada – especially since season 5 when Canadians started to appear on the show as part of the crew.
-Canadians appearing on the show have included Matt Burns from Ottawa, Ontario as the chef in season 5 and Courtney Skippon from British Columbia as the third stewardess in season 7.
+In September 2026, NBCUniversal Syndication Studios begin to offer reruns of Below Deck (older seasons only) in U.S. broadcast syndication, airing it on local stations.
+This marks the second time NBCU had syndicated Bravo shows to local stations; the first was The Real Housewives, which entered syndication in 2010 and lasted for a year.